ajeetchaulagain/ajeetchaulagain.com/src/posts/react-image-gallery.md

 npm i react-image-gallery
 ```

-<InfoCallToAction htmlString="react-image-gallery requires a React version 16.0.0 or later as per the docs.</p>"/>
+<InfoCallToAction htmlString="<p>react-image-gallery requires a React version 16.0.0 or later as per the docs.</p>"/>

 After installing the package, you need to import the stylesheet required for a package on top of _index.css_ file.